Setup

 clientOutput

 : Where the generated code will import the PrismaClient from.
 The default is the full path of wherever the client is generated.
-If you are checking in the generated file, using@prisma/client
+If you are checking in the generated file, you should specify a relative path for this importoutput

 : Where to write the generated types